dorpaneus/amazon-like-interview-prep/14-days/day-09-memory-tuning.md

 10. NUMA — how do you tell if your workload is suffering from cross-node access?
 11. How do you find per-process swap usage?
 12. `Slab` is growing without bound in `/proc/meminfo`.
 What's happening and how do you investigate?
+13. An ECS task shows `OOMKilled` but the EC2 host has gigabytes of free RAM.
+Reconcile.

 <details>
 <summary><strong>Answers</strong> (click to reveal)</summary>